Three-Chapter Controversy: The subscription

 The leading Eastern bishops were coerced, after a short resistance, into subscribing.
-Mennas, Patriarch of Constantinople, first protested that to sign was to condemn the Council of Chalcedon, and then yielded, as he told Stephen the Roman apocrisarius (ecclesiastical diplomat) at Constantinople, that his subscription should be returned to him if the Pope disapproved of it.
+Mennas, Patriarch of Constantinople, first protested that to sign was to condemn the Council of Chalcedon, and then yielded, as he told Stephen, the Roman apocrisiarius at Constantinople, that his subscription should be returned to him if the Pope disapproved of it.
 Stephen and Dacius, Bishop of Milan, who was then at Constantinople, broke off communion with him.
-Zoilus the Patriarch of Alexandria, Ephraim the Patriarch of Antioch, and Peter the Patriarch of Jerusalem, all yielded after a brief resistance.
-Of the other bishops those who subscribed were rewarded, those who refused were deposed or had to "conceal themselves".
+Patriarch Zoilus of Alexandria, Patriarch Ephraim of Antioch, and Patriarch Peter of Jerusalem all yielded after a brief resistance.
+Other bishop who subscribed were rewarded, while those who refused were deposed or had to "conceal themselves".

 While the resistance of the Greek-speaking bishops collapsed, those from the Latin-speaking world, such as Dacius of Milan and Facundus, who were then at Constantinople, stood firm.
 Their general attitude is represented in two letters still extant.
-The first is from an African bishop named Pontianus, in which he entreats the emperor to withdraw the Three Chapters on the ground that their condemnation struck at the Council of Chalcedon.
-The other is that of the Carthaginian deacon, Ferrandus; his opinion as a most learned canonist was asked by the Roman deacons Pelagius (afterwards pope, at this time a strong defender of the Three Chapters) and Anatolius.
-He fastened on the epistle of Ibas – if this was received at Chalcedon, to anathematize it now was to condemn the council.
+The first is from an African bishop named Pontianus, in which he entreats the emperor to withdraw the Three Chapters edict on the ground that their condemnation struck at the Council of Chalcedon.
+The other is from the Carthaginian deacon Ferrandus; his opinion as a most learned canonist was asked by the Roman deacons Pelagius (afterwards pope, at this time a strong defender of the Three Chapters) and Anatolius.
+He fastened on the epistle of Ibas: if this was received at Chalcedon, to anathematize it now was to condemn the council.
 An even stronger use of the benevolence of the council towards this epistle was made by Facundus at one of the conferences held by Pope Vigilius before he issued his Iudicatum.
 He wished it to protect the memory of Theodore of Mopsuestia because Ibas had spoken of him in terms of commendation (Cont.
 Moc.).
 When Vigilius arrived at Constantinople in January 547, Italy, Africa, Sardinia, Sicily, and the parts of Illyricum and Greece through which he journeyed were fiercely against the condemnation of the Three Chapters.